 In order to send subscriptions and alerts to private Slack channels, you must first add the Metabase app to the private channel.

-• Click on the metabase app in the app listing.
+2. Click on the Metabase app in the list of apps.

-• The app will the need to be reinstalled to the workspace by clicking the Reinstall button under OAuth Tokens.
+5. Reinstall the app by clicking the Reinstall button under OAuth Tokens.

 Further reading